tsurkanovm/documentation/JS/async.md

     } catch (error) {  // catch analogy, the error - will be data from reject defenition console.log(error.message);
     }

+    // this code invokes after getLocation, but with pure Promises (uses then for getLocation) - this part invokes right away console.log('Not a async part...')
 }

 console.log('Run ... ');